JLC0DER/About-me/README.md

 # Jose Luis Sanchez

-Product Designer focused on structure, systems and meaningful outcomes.
+Product Designer working at the intersection of structure, systems and meaning.

 ---

 ## About

-I design digital products by turning complexity into clear, scalable and intentional experiences.
+I design digital products by navigating complexity and turning it into clear, intentional and scalable experiences.

-My approach combines product thinking, visual clarity and systems perspective to create work that feels coherent, useful and long-lasting.

-I am particularly interested in:
-- Product design
-- Design systems
-- UX and UI clarity
-- Structured problem solving
-- Experimental digital concepts
+My work focuses on structure — not only how things look, but how they behave, connect and evolve over time.

 ---

-## Background
+## Approach

-My work sits at the intersection of design, structure and decision-making.

-I enjoy building experiences that feel simple on the surface while being carefully thought through underneath.
-I am especially drawn to projects where design is not only about aesthetics, but also about creating order, meaning and direction.
+I use design as a tool to bring clarity into complexity — structuring systems, shaping decisions and defining how products evolve over time.

+Not as a layer, but as a way to:
+- make complexity understandable
+- turn structure into direction
+- create products that feel coherent, intentional and complete

+Simplicity is not a visual outcome, but the result of precise and deliberate thinking.

 ---